CrediBench: Building Web-Scale Network Datasets for Information Integrity: Related work

-\textbf{Graph Based Methods} Considering the importance of content, structural and temporal patterns, finding a principled method to incorporate all three is very compelling.
-Using graphs enables the modelling of complex relations between information sources and the propagation of credibility \cite{moorthy_dual_2025}, as information online does not exist in isolation.
-For example, these approaches often leverage graph-structured data, sometimes building on link analysis algorithms \cite{DBLP:journals/cn/BrinP98} and using them as features to learn from \cite{DBLP:conf/ecir/OlteanuPLA13, DBLP:conf/ecir/OlteanuPLA13}, or using graph knowledge bases \cite{hu_compare_2021}.
-Most use modern GNNs to capture propagation patterns of credibility signals through message passing \cite{DBLP:journals/corr/TacchiniBVMA17, DBLP:journals/tjs/ZhaoZR24, DBLP:journals/corr/abs-2501-03290}.
-For instance, \cite{DBLP:journals/tjs/ZhaoZR24} propose a dual-channel graph attention mechanism that jointly captures link structure and propagation dynamics, and \cite{DBLP:conf/icdm/RenWZ020} integrates heterogeneous graph data and adversarial active learning to better handle the diversity and noise present in online information ecosystems.
-While temporal graphs are particularly compelling considering they can model the dynamic nature of information propagation, their use for this task remains largely unexplored.
+\paragraph{\textbf{Graph Representation Learning.}} Graph modelling provides a natural framework for source credibility, presenting methods that can intrinsically combine content, structural and temporal patterns.
+Graphs enable the representation of complex relationships between sources and the propagation of credibility signals~\cite{moorthy_dual_2025}.
+Early approaches leveraged link analysis algorithms~\cite{DBLP:journals/cn/BrinP98}, using them as features for learning~\cite{DBLP:conf/ecir/OlteanuPLA13}, or exploiting graph knowledge bases~\cite{hu_compare_2021}.
+Most use modern Graph Neural Networks (GNNs) to capture propagation patterns of credibility signals through message passing \cite{DBLP:journals/corr/TacchiniBVMA17, DBLP:journals/tjs/ZhaoZR24, DBLP:conf/icdm/RenWZ020, DBLP:journals/corr/abs-2501-03290}.
+For instance, \cite{DBLP:journals/tjs/ZhaoZR24} propose a dual-channel graph attention mechanism that jointly captures link structure and propagation dynamics, and \cite{DBLP:conf/icdm/RenWZ020} integrates heterogeneous graph data with adversarial active learning to handle noise and diversity.
+However, these efforts are limited by a lack of real-world, high-quality datasets, especially at scale.
+Frontier benchmark suites, which have underpinned much of the area's research efforts over recent years (such as the Open Graph Benchmark (OGB)~\cite{hu2021ogblsc} or GraphBench~\cite{DBLP:journals/corr/abs-2512-04475}), contain datasets that all incur some of the fundamental limitations for the aforementioned applications.
+Many lack temporality, consist of synthetic data~\cite{DBLP:journals/corr/abs-2512-04475} or are scoped on a single platform~\cite{DBLP:conf/nips/GastingerHGLPPD24, hu2021ogblsc, DBLP:journals/corr/abs-2512-04475}, and the suites vastly consist of datasets in the low hundreds of thousands of nodes.
+While OGB focuses on making available large-scale graph datasets, including temporal, billion-scale ones~\cite{hu2021ogblsc}, these are still importantly limited in scope.~\footnote{E.g., OGB's largest temporal dataset, \texttt{ogbn-papers100M}~\cite{hu2021ogblsc}, is a citation graph with about 1.6B interactions, presenting a large, real-world graph that is yet not general-scoped.}